-This annual report covers both IMF (Australia) Ltd as an individual entity and the consolidated entity comprising IMF (Australia) Ltd and its subsidiary.
+This annual report covers both IMF (Australia) Ltd as an individual entity and the consolidated entity comprising IMF (Australia) Ltd and its subsidiaries.
 The Group's functional and presentation currency is AUD (\$).

-A description of the Group's operations and of its principal activities is included in the review of operations and activities in the Directors' Report on pages 9 to 28.
+A description of the Group's operations and of its principal activities is included in the review of operations and activities in the Directors' Report on pages 6 to 26.
 The Directors' Report is not part of the financial report.